A Formal Definition of Scale-dependent Complexity and the Multi-scale Law of Requisite Variety: Conclusion

-With all of that said, the profiles presented here are the first to our knowledge to obey both a sum rule and multi-scale law of requisite variety.
-At the very least, these formalisms provide a formal grounding that can be used to support conceptual claims that are made using complexity profiles.
+At the very least, the multi-scale law of requisite variety and sum-rule-constrained profiles provide a formal grounding that supports the conceptual implications of scale-dependent complexity.
 Our hope is that these formalisms spur further development in our understanding of the general properties of multi-component systems.